 Mirza Asadullah Baig Khan, widely known as Mirza Ghalib / Mirja Ghalib or simply Ghalib was a conspicuous Urdu and Persian poet.
 He lived during the last years of the Mughal Empire.

-Due to his marvellous abilities as a poet both in Urdu & Persian, he was given a number of honorific titles.
+Due to his marvelous abilities as a poet both in Urdu & Persian, he was given a number of honorific titles.
 Some of those titles are Dabir-ul-Mulk, Najm-ud-Daula and Mirza Nosha.

 Some academics have regarded Mirza Ghalib as the last great poet of the Mughal Era.
 He is also considered from the pioneers who transformed the Urdu language.